engelberger/gomena.github.io/index.md

 Thanks to my PhD path I have developed strong quantitative and computational proficiency: I've been exposed to problems that involve the extraction of meaningful information in massive (neural) datasets with non-trivial structure, and plagued with corruption.
 I've incorporated Machine Learning/Deep Learning/Artificial Intelligence (ML/DL/AI) as the right semantics for problem modeling and solving, in our days.
 I've showed that I am quickly able identify the relevant structures of scientific problems, and to appropriately reduce them to some ML/DL/AI model.

 <br />
-Upon graduation, I am particularly interested in doing research that involves using or creating ML/DL/AI methods for their application in scientific problems, and I am particularly interested in in life sciences and/or medicine/healthcare.
+Upon graduation, I am interested in fundamental ML/DL/AI but always with a focus on applications to Science.
+I am particularly interested in in life sciences and/or medicine/healthcare.
 Please reach out to me if you think I could be a good fit on a research role in your team.
 <br />
 The picture above is from my hometown: Santiago, Chile.
 There I obtained by B.S. in [Mathematical Engineering](http://www.dim.uchile.cl/) at [Universidad de Chile](http://www.uchile.cl)